-Humps are a huge mental challenge and if you can conquer this challenge now before you ship out, then think about how much above your peers you will be once in boot camp and in the FMF and in life in general.
+Humps are a huge mental challenge and if you can conquer this challenge now before you ship out, you will be much better prepared for not only boot camp, but for what comes after it as well.
 When it comes time to do humps in boot camp, your mind and body will be somewhat use to them while those who never practiced one prior to boot camp will be filled with fear, anxiety, doubt, and all sorts of other odd feelings.

 There is a huge misconception that you must carry a lot of weight in order to get a good workout when doing hikes/humps and that you must hump many miles in order to benefit the most from humps.
 This is not true the same way that running great distances isn’t really necessary to prepare you for boot camp or the USMC.